marph91/jimmy/docs/formats/wordpress.md

-This page describes how to convert notes from WordPress to Markdown.
+# Convert from WordPress to Markdown

 ## General Information